vertesy/Seurat.utils/FUNCTIONS.md

 - #### `Convert10Xfolders()`
   Take a parent directory with a number of subfolders, each containing the standard output of 10X Cell Ranger.
 (1.)
 It loads the filtered data matrices; (2.) converts them to Seurat objects, and (3.) saves them as *.RDS files.

 - #### `LoadAllSeurats()`
   Load a Seurat objects found in a directory.
 Also works with symbolic links (but not with aliases).

 - #### `read10x()`
   read10x from gzipped matrix.mtx, features.tsv and barcodes.tsv

 - #### `isave.RDS()`
   Faster saving of workspace, and compression outside R, when it can run in the background.
 Seemingly quite CPU hungry and not veryefficient compression.

 - #### `isave.RDS.pigz()`
   Faster saving of workspace, and compression outside R, when it can run in the background.
 Seemingly quite CPU hungry and not veryefficient compression.

 - #### `isave.image()`
   Faster saving of workspace, and compression outside R, when it can run in the background.
 Seemingly quite CPU hungry and not veryefficient compression.

 - #### `subsetSeuObj.and.Save()`
 Subset a compressed Seurat Obj and save it in wd.

+#### *The functions below are now part of the [Seurat.multicore](https://github.com/vertesy/Seurat.multicore) library:*

 - #### `seuSaveRds()`
   Save a compressed Seurat Object, with parallel gzip by pgzip
-- #### `sampleNpc()`
-Sample N % of a dataframe (obj@metadata), and return the cell IDs.

 - #### `rrRDS()`
   Load a list of RDS files with parallel ungzip by pgzip.

 - #### `sssRDS()`
   Save multiple objects into a list of RDS files using parallel gzip by pgzip (optional).

 - #### `ssaveRDS()`
   Save an object with parallel gzip by pgzip.

 - #### `rreadRDS()`
   Read an object with parallel ungzip by pgzip.

 - #### `snappy_pipe()`
   Alternative, fast compression.
 Low compression rate, lightning fast.

 - #### `pigz_pipe()`
 Alternative
 normal gzip output (& compression rate), ~*cores faster in zipping.